bparanj/crystal/programming/iac/docs/boto/rails-ec2-instance.md

 - **Key Pair (`key_name`)**: The key pair name is required for SSH access to your instance.
 Ensure you've created the key pair in the same region where you're launching the instance.

 This launches a single EC2 instance with the specified configuration for a Rails application EC2 instance.
-Replace placeholder values with actual data relevant to your AWS setup.
+Replace placeholder values with  data relevant to your AWS setup.

 To create the Rails EC2 instance using boto3, you can use the `run_instances()` method of the EC2 client.
 Here's an example code snippet that demonstrates how to create the EC2 instance: